AndrewClarke/Allens-Interval-Algebra/README.md

 Allens-Interval-Algebra
 =======================

-Implement the essential operators from Allens Interval Algebra, and also some metaprogramming for combinatoral operators
+Implement the essential operators from Allens Interval Algebra, and also some metaprogramming for combinatoral operators.

+If you are interested in temporal databases, A very useful book to read is

+  Managing Time in Relational Databases
+  Tom Johnson, Randall Weis
+  19-AUG-2010 Morgan-Kaufmann Publishing
+  ISBN 978-0-12-375041-9

+Throughout the code and documentation, "the book" refers to this book.

-Defines a type representing a [closed, open) range from [starts, ends) where ends represents the first value NOT part of the range.
+Defines a type representing a closed-open range from [starts, ends), where ends represents the first value NOT part of the range.
 The methods define the strict definitions of the operators from Allens Interval Algebra, where a pair of intervals can only satisfy exactly one operator.

+The class must be sub-classed because you are required to define a 'forever' value for your class, along with the size of the 'atomic clock' (chronon) and clock ticks.
+Note that the clock ticks are not used (yet) but the 'forever' value definitely is.

+An early version of this code allowed nil to represent 'forever' BUT it has weaknesses when inlining combinations of operators - many tests for nil were required to guard the comparison operators within the methods.
+Using a genuine value from the ordinal scale allows much simpler optimised expressions when inlined, not to mention simpler expressions in the fundamental operators themselves.

+You can base your end-points on any ordinal scalar: fixnum, floats, timestamps, etc.

+## Overview of Allens Interval Algebra

 To understand AIA, consider the comparison relations of ordinary numbers for a moment.
 Just as, for any specific values in x and y, only one of the following relations